leekarensl/leekarensl.github.io/_posts/2023-03-17-employee-churn-prediction.md

 ![satisfaction-compare](/img/posts/job-satisfaction.png "Job Satisfaction")

-There is a higher number of high performing employees leaving when their job satisfaction score was 1 than with any other scores.
+The highest high performing employees leaving when job satisfaction score was 1 than with any other scores.
+However the attrition numbers were fairly similar across all other scores.

 <br>